kmalinich/node-bmw/README.md

 * Lights:
   * Standing lights auto on/off, essentially as DRLs
   * Low beam auto on/off, based on locale and sun position (latitude/longitude are set in config.json)
-  * Rear fog LED in gauge cluster acts as auto-lights status light (since my car doesn't actually have rear fogs)
+  * Rear fog LED in gauge cluster acts as auto-lights status light (since my car doesn't actually have a rear fog)
-    * But it only shows when fogs or low-beams are on =/
+    * It only shows when fogs or low-beams are on =/
   * "Comfort" turn signal emulation, a la newer BMWs
-    * Except 3-flash comfort turn is a joke, this does 6-flash
+    * 3-flash comfort turn is a joke, this does 6-flash
 * Media:
   * HDMI CEC control to power on/off HDMI display on ignition change
-  * Kodi API integration so the steering wheel controls work with Kodi, among other things
+  * Kodi API integration
+    * Steering wheel controls work with Kodi
+    * Key on/off starts/stops Kodi playback
+    * Song titles scroll in IKE cluster
 * Custom display in gauge cluster (IKE) with system load, coolant temp in deg C, and time (from OS, not from car)
-* Welcome message in gauge cluster (IKE)
+* Welcome message in gauge cluster (IKE) on key on/app start
 * WebUI:
   * Current vehicle status
     * Vehicle speed